 - Sex Etc.: Sex ed by teens, for teens

-Sometimes a website just isn’t enough—and for those times, we have a great team of peer-educators and medical staff available to help.
-At our Teen Clinics (which take place at our Albany and Hudson Health Centers on Thursdays, from 2:30-6pm) our trained S.T.A.R.S. peer-educators lead reproductive-health-themed games, and field questions while you wait to be seen by a doctor or nurse.
-But you don’t have to be a patient to stop by and ask a question or pick up a grab-bag of condoms and info pamphlets.
+Sometimes a website just isnít enoughóand for those times, we have a great team of educators and medical staff available to help.
+Our teen textline, ICYC (In Case You're Curious), will get an answer to your question from a Planned Parenthood sexual health educator within 24 hours (ICYC is free and confidentialóclick here for details).
+And at our Teen Clinics (which take place at our Albany and Hudson Health Centers on Thursdays, from 2:30-6pm) our trained S.T.A.R.S. peer-educators lead reproductive-health-themed games, and field questions while you wait to be seen by a doctor or nurse.
+But you donít have to be a patient to stop by and ask a question or pick up a grab-bag of condoms and info pamphlets.
 And anytime you need specific medical advice, our medical staff is here to consider your concerns and help you address them.
 Call (518) 434-5678 to reach our Albany, Hudson or Troy Health Centers.
 You can also click here to request an appointment online, or check out our FAQ on coming in for a visit for further details.